olcf/hands-on-with-frontier/challenges/Python_Pytorch_Basics/README.md

 * <a name="epochs"></a>**Epochs**: the number of times to iterate over *all* the samples.
 * <a name="batches"></a>**Batch size**: the number of data samples propagated through the network at each step.
 * **Number of steps**: the number of iterations *within* each epoch (total number of samples divided by the batch size).
-* **Learning Rate**: how much to update models parameters at each batch/epoch.
+* **Learning Rate**: how much to update the model's parameters at each batch/epoch.
-  Smaller values yield slow learning speed, while large values may result in unpredictable behavior during training.
+  Smaller values yield slow learning speed, while larger values may result in unpredictable behavior during training.

 At the end of the challenge, you will tune the **epochs** and **batch size** to try and get "the best" CNN up and running for a fixed learning rate.